Weilando/f1_solver/README.md

 `f1_solver.py` offers a command line interface and works with SOI-files from [[Bre09]](#Bre09).
 Results are printed to the command line, but can be saved into a file using pipes.
 The implementation builds the ILP from Section 5 of [[BH19]](#BH19) and uses [PuLP](http://coin-or.github.io/pulp/), a linear programming toolkit for Python, to solve it.
+You can use `f1_solver_env.yml` to [create a conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) with all necessary python packages.

 The following example calls `f1_solver.py` with data from 2008, adds restriction (I.) from the paper, activates more verbose output and redirects the printed results into `result.txt`.